MarcL/marclittlemore.com/src/posts/2021/01-january/2021-01-27-lift-your-team-up.md

 I've always loved the following saying:

 {% quote %}
-"A rising tide lifts all boats"
+A rising tide lifts all boats
 {% endquote %}

 Although John F Kennedy may have borrowed it from the chamber of commerce of the [New England Council](https://en.wikipedia.org/wiki/A_rising_tide_lifts_all_boats), the idea behind it really resonates with me.
 The true meaning behind it was to suggest that an improved economy will benefit all participants.
 However, I like to apply it to how you build a positive team culture.
 By helping one person, you quickly help to lift the whole team up.